Best HELOC Lenders in Arizona (December 2024)

 Review your financial health

-Evaluating your credit score, debt-to-income ratio and home equity is essential before applying for a HELOC.
-In Arizona, the average credit score was 713 based on Experian data for the third quarter of 2023.
+Evaluate your credit score, debt-to-income ratio and home equity before applying for a HELOC.
+The average credit score in Arizona was 713, based on Experian data for the third quarter of 2023.
 A score like this can enhance your chances of approval.

 2. 2